Faiz-3112/TranquilView-A-YouTube-Focus-Mode-Plugin/README.md

 ![TranquilView Icon](icons/icon128.png)

+## Disclaimer
+This plugin is solely made for educational purposes.
+The developer created this project to understand the process of developing a browser plugin.

 ## Features

--   **🚫 Ad Blocking**: Automatically skips video ads and hides banner ads for an uninterrupted experience.
+-   **Ad Blocking**: Automatically skips video ads and hides banner ads for an uninterrupted experience.
--   **💬 Hide Comments**: Remove the comments section to avoid toxic discussions and spoilers.
+-   **Hide Comments**: Remove the comments section to avoid toxic discussions and spoilers.
--   **🙈 Hide Recommendations**: Hide the sidebar and end-screen video recommendations to prevent "doom-scrolling."
+-   **Hide Recommendations**: Hide the sidebar and end-screen video recommendations to prevent "doom-scrolling."
--   **⚡ Enhanced Video Speed**: Control playback speed with precision (up to 4.0x) using a custom slider.
+-   **Enhanced Video Speed**: Control playback speed with precision (up to 4.0x) using a custom slider.
--   **🫧 Floating Overlay**: A beautiful, draggable "water-drop" style bubble in the bottom-left corner gives you quick access to toggles and speed controls.
+-   **Floating Overlay**: A beautiful, draggable "water-drop" style bubble in the bottom-left corner gives you quick access to toggles and speed controls.
--   **🎨 Glassmorphism UI**: A premium, modern Apple-style interface with transparency effects.
+-   **Glassmorphism UI**: A premium, modern Apple-style interface with transparency effects.

 ## Installation